Hoverbear/hoverbear.org/_posts/2016-07-13-winds-of-change.md

 ![Asquera](/assets/images/2016/07/asquera.png)

 Over the last few weeks I've gotten to know the team a bit, and gosh are they ever cool!
 I can't wait to work with them.
-It will be a big change from where I what I currently do for work, and I'm both nervous and excited aboutt the change.
+It will be a big change from where I what I currently do for work, and I'm both nervous and excited about it.

 ## Eyes to the Future